My First Sound Collage: Escape Mechanism

 Like, a really old friend, from grade school, even.
 We attended the same little one room schoolhouse, in fact.
 In Minnesota.

-Just up the snow covered hill, from a frozen lake, and the little Lutheran Church where he and his family went to pray, every Sunday.
+Just up the snow covered hill, from a frozen lake and the little Lutheran Church where he and his family went to pray, every Sunday.
 It sounds quaint, because it was.
 It was quaint as hell.
 That's why he refers to it that way, still, when talking about it.

 He was charming, that way.
-I looked up to him, in the class ahead of me, from the fourth grade, as we were running out to the playground, at recess, bundled up in slick, puffy coats and fat, funny 'moon' boots.
+I looked up to him, in the class ahead of me, from the fourth grade, as we were running out to the playground, at recess, everyone bundled up in slick, puffy coats and fat, funny 'moon' boots.

 Our cheeks already flush, from the cold air, outdoors, he'd struck up a conversation with me one day, about my new pocket knife.
 My Show & Tell item, that day.
 I was 9.